 There are a lot of strong opinions out there when it comes to first looks.
-(And yes, I have a rather strong opinion myself) But what's particularly complicated about deciding whether or not to do a first look is that it's an either/or option.
-You only get one chance to see each other for the "first time" on your wedding day.
+(And yes, I do have one myself.)
+But the pressure makes it even harder.
+After all, you only get one chance to see each other for the "first time" on your wedding day.
 So what are the options?
 Let's talk about it.

 No First Look (The Traditional Approach)

 The classic movie moment of the woman walking through the church doors for the first time is what most people think of when they think of seeing each other on the wedding day.
 There's actually a kind of creepy back story to this, and it ties into other traditions too like the veil and groomsmen.
 In the days of arranged marriages, the bride and groom weren't allowed to see each other (or meet at all) until they were at the altar.
 The idea was that if the groom didn't like what he saw, he might try to make a run for it.
 The groomsmen were actually there as "enforcers" to make him follow through with the marriage and the veil covered her face so he wouldn't be able to get a close look at her until the marriage was already official (just before the kiss).So yeah, the tradition isn't romantic at all, but let's ignore that for a second.
 A lot of people say they prefer this option because it's a moment they've envisioned for a long time and they feel a first look would make it less special.
 Is that true?
 In my experience, not at all, but I'll explain more in a moment.